emoss08/Trenova/readme.md

 ### Developer Features

-Rich contains a number of builtin _renderables_ you can use to create elegant output in your CLI and help you debug your code.

-Click the following headings for details:
+Monta incorporates a number of developer-friendly features that make it easy to customize and extend the system to suit your unique requirements.
+These include:

 <details>
 <summary>Traceback</summary>